NHSDigital/dtos-communication-management/docs/developer-guides/Local_development_setup.md

 2. Start the **process-pilot-data** function with the default port (omit the -p flag)
 3. Start the **notify** function on port 7072 (use the `-p 7072` flag)
 4. Start Storage Explorer and connect to the Azurite Emulator
-5. Create a container called `blobs` via the Storage Explorer
+5. Create a container called `pilot-data` via the Storage Explorer
-6. Create or update a blob in the `blobs` container.
+6. Create or update a blob in the `pilot-data` container.
 The CSV file contents should look like (the NHS numbers are valid example data):

     ```csv